VGLoic/mr-jam/README.md

 Runs the lambda functions in the development mode.<br />
 Open [http://localhost:9000/.netlify/functions/main](http://localhost:9000/.netlify/functions/main) to use the Apollo Playground.

-The functions will reload if you make edits in `src/lambda`.<br />
+The functions will reload if you make edits in `packages/lambda/src`.<br />

 ### `yarn start:all`

-Runs the lambda function and the frontend application in development mode in parallel.
+Runs the lambda function and the client application in development mode in parallel.

-### `yarn test`
+### `yarn test:client`

-Launches the test runner in the interactive watch mode.<br />
+Launches the test runner for the client application in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn test:client:cover`

+Launches the test runner and generates coverage for the client.

+### `yarn test:lambda`

+Launches the test runner for the lambda functions in the interactive watch mode.

+### `yarn test:lambda:cover`

+Launches the test runner and generates coverage for the lambda functions.

 ### `yarn test:cover`

-Launches the test runner and generates coverage.
+Launches the test runner and generates coverage for the lambda functions and client application.

-### `yarn build:app`
+### `yarn build:client`

-Builds the app for production to the `build` folder.<br />
+Builds the client for production to the `packages/client/build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />